ISAAKiel/StyleGuide/README.md

 #### Indentation

-When indenting your code, use two spaces.
-Never use tabs or mix tabs and spaces.\
+When indenting your code, use tabs.
+Try to avoid mixing spaces and tabs.
 *Exception: When a line break occurs inside parentheses, align the wrapped line with the first character inside the parenthesis.*